navikt/amplitude-proxy/README.md

 Test with postman against: `http://localhost:4242/collect`

-## Auto-collect (POC/DRAFT)
+## The auto-collect endpoint
 This endpoint require some config.
-Theese projects will be mapped to urls.
+The projects will be mapped to urls.
 Atm this is not done in a very generic way.
 ```
 {